Signed in as:

 Many children available for adoption have identified medical or developmental special needs.
 Some medical conditions may be considered minor in the US; while other conditions may be more significant and even encompass multiple diagnoses.
 When adopting a child with special needs, Agape Adoptions strongly encourages families to research the needs they are open to, as well as consult with their family physician and/or an international adoption medical professional for more information about the particular health issues their child might face.

-After you are matched with a child or sibling group, you will travel to DR about two to three months later and you should be prepared to remain and live in the Dominican Republic to complete the co-habitation and bonding period 30-60 days; once the co-habitation period is completed parents will need to stay in the DR for 2-4 more months to complete the remaining part of the adoption process.
-Both parents must participate in this co-habitation period to bond with the child.
+After you are matched with a child or sibling group, you will travel to DR about two to three months later and you should be prepared to remain and live in the Dominican Republic to complete the co-habitation and bonding period 30-60 days; once the co-habitation period is completed parents will need to stay in the DR for 3-4 more months to complete the remaining part of the adoption process.
+Both parents must participate in this co-habitation period to bond with the child, but only one parent is required to stay once the co-habitation period is over; both parents must travel home with the adopted child.

 If families have a valid reason, it is possible for the co-habitation period to be reduced.
 However, it will never be less than 30 days.
 Once this process is complete, there are additional paperwork and court processes that must be completed.
 At least one parent must stay in the Dominican Republic during the finalization process.